pogorely/Minervina_COVID/README.md

-# Minervina et al. mild COVID-19 longitudinal TCRseq dataset
+# Minervina et al. (eLife 2021) mild COVID-19 longitudinal TCRseq dataset
 This repostitory contains procesed TCRalpha and TCRbeta repertoire datasets (and some results as well) for the paper by Minervina et al. on mild COVID-19,  [arxiv](https://arxiv.org/abs/2005.08290), [biorxiv](https://www.biorxiv.org/content/10.1101/2020.05.18.100545v3).
 The paper in now published in [eLife](https://elifesciences.org/articles/63502).